qchenevier/MBA_memoire/doc/action_organization.md

 #### Talent acquisition vs asset acquisition

-Competition to hire talent is now global.
+The competition to hire talent is now global, as technologies evolve faster and technology usage is exploding to increase automation.

-5. Growing talent mismatches
-At the same time, companies are struggling to find the right talent in areas that can't be automated.
+There are Growing talent mismatches between companies.
+Companies are struggling to find the right talent in areas that can't be automated.
 Such areas include digital skills like those of artificial-intelligence programmers or data scientists and of people who lead digital strategies and think creatively about new business designs.
 One global company, for example, is simultaneously planning to cut more than 10,000 employees (some through digital economies) while adding 3,000 to its digital business [@Hirt2014].

 Between 2012 and 2020, the patch of the digital universe that CIOs and their IT staffs need to manage will become not just bigger but also more complex.
 The skills, experience, and resources to manage all these bits of data will become scarcer and more specialized, requiring a new, flexible, and scalable IT infrastructure that extends beyond the enterprise [@Gantz2012].